babel/babel/CONTRIBUTING.md

 $ make test
 ```

-This will usually take around two minutes as it's compiling the entire
-[test262](https://github.com/tc39/test262) test suite and validating its AST.
 This is mostly overkill and you can limit the tests to a select few by directly
 running them with `mocha`: